Ero guro nansensu: Overview

 The massive news coverage of the Sada Abe incident in May 1936 is seen as a pivotal element of the ero guro nansensu movement.
 Shortly afterwards, the popular song "Wasurecha Iya yo", released earlier in March of the same year, was banned from airing in June on the grounds that it was too erotic.
 The ero guro nansensu period is said to have ended with the start of NHK Kokumin Kayō radio broadcasts during the same month.

-Along with several books which had managed to avoided censorship by the Ministry of Home Affairs, books of this theme that had been banned during this period are often circulated through book-buying clubs as underground books and are subject to study and analysis.
+Along with several books which had managed to avoid censorship by the Ministry of Home Affairs, books of this theme that had been banned during this period are often circulated through book-buying clubs as underground books and are subject to study and analysis.
 Many books of this era were banned for their propoundment of radical ideologies such as anarchism, but most were banned on the grounds of their ero guro nansensu content.

 After the conclusion of World War II, censored books of this period resided in the National Diet Library as "Banned Books held under Possession by the National Diet Library", but some books were confiscated by American forces during the Occupation of Japan.
 The National Diet Library has worked with the American Library of Congress to digitize this content, including material that would have been considered obscene back in the day, but are not by today's standards (e.g. Kiyoshi Sakai's (ja) Eroero Soushi).
 Much of this content is free to view online if copyright laws have allowed for it to be available as such.
 Pages that had been censored from these books have also been re-released to the public under these archives.
 However, because of the relatively recent commencement of public access to these libraries, there have been few in-depth analyses of the works.
 With the efforts of librarians such as Noritada Ōtaki (ja), endeavors to encourage studies of these books and further extensions of access to the public have been made.
 However, of the roughly 11,000 books banned during this period, the National Diet Library only holds about 7,000.
 The rest of the books exist only in personal collections or are lost works.

 Unlike books which have gained the reputation of being "underground" after being banned, books that were written to be circulated discreetly and thus avoid charges of obscenity are rarely held by the National Diet Library, so researchers make an effort to hunt down the books themselves.
 Even publishers of these books may not know the whereabouts of any existing copies, making knowledge of these books scarce in underground-literature circles.
 In 2011, a specialist in and collector of banned books, Jō Ichirō, donated roughly 7,000 books of this nature to Meiji University.

 Major publishers responsible for popularizing the movement include Hakubunkan, which published Shinseinen, and Heibonsha, which published Edogawa Ranpo Zenshū.